 Satrom’s Prepared Desktop leverages the digital defaults and mundane functions of the computer.
 Scripts, presets, and glitches collide as he tickles the edges of his OS.
+Though Satrom has been performing iterations and variations on his Prepared Desktop, this is the world premiere of 4HRSMN.

 “Jon Satrom is incredibly bad at using his laptop.
 Jon Satrom doesn’t need to know how to use the fucking Adobe Creative Suite.
 Jon Satrom makes us slightly ashamed at how little we do with the ridiculous amount of power that we have.
 Jon Satrom sometimes smiles as he invokes the demon other from the Operating system.”